Marriage, starting a new job, and more: these major life events result in car insurance rates going up or down.

 The reason for this is simple: teenagers are poor, inexperienced drivers.
 Young drivers are statistically more likely to get into an accident, causing an insurance company to pay out a claim.
 Insurance companies reflect this increased risk through additional expense — i.e. higher premiums.

 Cost-cutting solutions are out there if you're facing the prospect of insuring your teen driver.

 At the end of the day, you might end up paying more for teen car insurance simply because you’re with the wrong company.
 We performed a study on car insurance for teenagers to find the cheapest insurance for a young driver.

-GEICO and Progressive are the cheapest car insurance companies for young drivers.
-Consider this as a jumping off point and begin — but don't end! — your search for auto insurance with these companies.
-Although GEICO and Progressive are considerably cheaper than State Farm for this example profile, they might not be for you.
+GEICO and State Farm are the cheapest car insurance companies for young drivers.
+Consider this as a jumping-off point, and begin — but don't end! — your search for auto insurance with these companies.
+Although GEICO and State Farm are considerably cheaper than Progressive for this example profile, they might not be for you.

 Many post-mortem car insurance policy procedures are company-specific and depend on who is the policyholder.
 For example, if the individual who passed was the policyholder, it can be difficult to remove them from the policy.
 Depending on your insurance company, procedures may vary.
 It is best to call a customer service representative at your insurer and explain the situation.

 Managing car insurance can also be difficult if the deceased person was the lone policy owner.
 In these circumstances, you could be required to submit proof that you are the executor of the estate.
 Policies such as this exist as a security safeguard.

 In addition to the major life events covered above, smaller changes may impact your insurability and rates.
 These common events include being involved in a car accident, moving, or having a ticket fall off your record.
 Because these life events happen so often, it’s important to shop for car insurance frequently.
 A general rule in the insurance world is to assess your situation and compare quotes every six months to ensure you’re getting the best possible rate.